 Accommodation: Purpose built volunteer house, off reserve.

 Meals: Three meals per day included, meal preparation is semi participation.

 The Amakhala Game Reserve is unique in that it is focused on re-introducing animals to areas that had previously been claimed for the grazing of sheep and cattle.
 Amakhala’s challenge is to make a contribution to Africa’s natural heritage by re-establishing the original flora and fauna to the area.

 Actively managed as a protected area, the reserve is run by passionate owners and receives regular external input to ensure that it is on track with its goals.
 The duties of those on the reserve can change on a weekly basis depending on the needs of animals in the reserve, and as a result no week is ever the same.
 Volunteers will be expected to get stuck in, and reap the rewards for doing so.

 – Working as part of the ‘birds in reserves’ project.

 – Tracking the movement and breeding of lions and giraffe on the reserve.

 – Increasing the sustainability of the local community.

 – Erosion control.

-- Medicinal use of plants and vegetation biomes.
+– Learning about the medicinal use of plants and vegetation.

 – Guided walks, tracking and trails through the reserve.